 With those things in mind, here we go…

 Sinkholes are a fact of life in many parts of the country, not just Florida.
 Unfortunately, The Villages is not immune to them either.
-It is true though, that there have been confirmed sinkholes in The Villages over the years, some just as recent as last year after Tropical Storm Debby brought us an extended period of heavy rain.
+There have been several confirmed sinkholes in The Villages over the years, often occurring after extended period of heavy rain.

 What Causes Sinkholes?

 I found this article particularly helpful in explaining why and when sinkholes occur when they do.
 Here’s the money quote:

 February is usually when the state is at its driest, but it’s also the start of the rainy season.
 Acidic rain can, over time, eat away the limestone and natural caverns that lie under much of the state, causing sinkholes.
 Both extremely dry weather and very wet weather can trigger sinkholes.
 An extensive drought can cause soil and sediment over a cavity to be extremely dry and collapse.
 On the other hand, following Tropical Storm Debby in 2012, dozens of sinkholes formed in counties north of Tampa because of the rain.